 .
 Having never heard of this particular DIY method, I was intrigued, so I decided to do a little digging.

-According to the blogs that popped up in my search, honey cleansing involves ditching traditional cleansers in favor of washing your face with raw honey
+According to the websites that popped up in my search, honey cleansing involves ditching traditional cleansers in favor of washing your face with raw honey

 .
 Since this sweet stuff has antimicrobial qualities, the theory is it will keep your face clean, won't strip away your natural oils, and can be beneficial in fighting acne.